HIDDEN MUSEUM COMPLEX TIRPITZ OPENS IN BLÅVAND ON DENMARKS WEST COAST

 Video presenting TIRPITZ

-Upon arrival, the visitors will first see the bunker and as they approach, see the fine cuts and paths leading towards the center of the museum complex.
-The central courtyard allows access into the four underground gallery spaces that have an abundance of daylight even though they are literally carved into the sand.
+Upon arrival, the visitors will first see the bunker and as they approach, see the fine cuts and paths leading towards the centre of the museum complex.
+The central courtyard allows access to the four underground gallery spaces that have an abundance of daylight even though they are literally carved into the sand.
 The exhibitions, designed by Dutch agency Tinker Imagineers will showcase permanent and temporary themed shows.
 Every gallery has its own rhythm, beating in sync with its storyline: high and low, night and day, good and bad, hot and cold, the passing of time.
 Army of Concrete tells the human stories in the shadow of Hitler’s enormous defense project, the Atlantic Wall; Gold of the West Coast is Western Europe’s most comprehensive exhibition of amber, presented in an enchanting amber forest; and West Coast Stories tells 100,000 years of west coast history and is turned into a nighttime 4D theatre twice an hour.
 From the sunken galleries, visitors are able to walk into the historic bunker, which grounds the tale of an impressive war machine.
 In the dark visitors can play with light and activate shadow plays that reveal how the bunker should have functioned.

 “TIRPITZ is a unique opportunity to combine nature and culture in a spectacular fashion.
 A visit to the museum is not a visit to an exhibition gallery, but a scenic journey through time and space of West Jutland.
 The idea is that the whole place itself comes to life following the rhythms of nature.”
 Erik Bär, Partner/Director Tinker imagineers.